RanjitRajNahak/NewsNow-Hilt-Clean-Architecture/README.md

 - 🔐 User authentication with register and login
 - 💾 Shared Preferences for storing recent search queries
 - ⚙️ Dependency Injection using Dagger Hilt
-- 🧱 MVVM architecture with Repository and ViewModel layers
+- 🧱 Clean architecture with Repository and ViewModel layers
 - 🖼️ Image loading using Coil
 - 🌐 API calls using Retrofit